Highlight Rows in Excel (Table of Contents)

 Step 1: Select the data which needs to be highlighted.

-Step 3: After selecting the new rule, a dialog box will appear, from which you need to select ‘Use a formula to determine which cells to format’.
+Step 3: After selecting the new rule, a dialog box will appear, from which you need to select ‘Use a formula to determine which cells to format.’

 Understanding the Formula

 The MOD formula returns the remainder when the ROW number is divided by 3.
 The formula evaluates each cell and checks if it meets the criteria.
 So, for example, it will check cell A3.
 Where the ROW number is 3, the ROW function will return 3, so the MOD function would calculate =MOD(3,3) which returns 0.
-But, however, this hasn’t met our designed or specified criteria.
+However, this hasn’t met our designed or specified criteria.
 Hence, it moves to the next ROW.

-- For highlighting every 2nd ROW starting from the 1st ROW, the formula would be ‘=MOD(ROW(),2)=0’.
+- The formula for highlighting every 2nd ROW starting from the 1st ROW would be ‘=MOD(ROW(),2)=0’.

 - To highlight every 2nd or 3rd COLUMN, the formula would be ‘MOD(COLUMN(),2)=0’ and ‘MOD(COLUMN(),3)=0’ respectively.